SunRun Timeline of Earth’s Tectonic History

 Earth Plate 3 subdivides into two distinct fragments.

-Earth Plate 3 split into → Earth Plate 4 + Earth Plate 5
+Earth Plate 3 split to create → Earth Plate 4 + Earth Plate 5

-Now there exists: Earth Plate 2, Earth Plate 4, Earth Plate 5 (Earth Plate 3 is gone).
+Now there exists 3 plates: Earth Plate 2, Earth Plate 4, Earth Plate 5 (Earth Plate 1, 3 are gone).

 Stage 3: Third Fragmentation (650,000,000 to 600,000,000 SunRuns ago)